Here at 0% Credit Card Expert we see lots of UK credit card customers looking for credit card answers.

 If you make a balance transfer many credit cards will charge a fee for the transfer.
 This is usually a percentage of the total amount transferred.

 A small number of credit cards do also charge a credit card annual fee, or a monthly fee, for using the card, but most do not.

 Do credit cards offer additional protection when making a purchase?

 Yes they do.
 One of the main benefits of using any credit card to make a purchase is that this will then give you extra protection under section 75 of the Consumer Credit Act.
 This means that if the retailer goes bust or you receive a faulty item, you may then be able to ask your credit card company for a refund of the purchase price.

 What is the difference between Visa and MasterCard?

 Visa and MasterCard are two separate payment networks that provide payment processing when a credit card is used to make a purchase.
-The M & S credit card, for example, is issued as a MasterCard credit card.
-However, Nationwide credit cards are issued as a Visa card.
+Many UK credit cards ares issued as a MasterCard credit card.
+However, HSBC credit cards are issued as a Visa card.
 Both Visa and MasterCard are widely accepted at millions of locations all over the world.

 Other popular credit card answers can be found in our credit card questions section including all of the following credit card answers:-